huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 And finally the most interesting section: the `/generate` route.
 This is the route that we want to call to actually use the model for text generation.

-- It's starts with a similar guard as the `/health` route, we check that the model and tokenizer are loaded, and if not, return a `503` error.
+- It starts with a similar guard as the `/health` route: we check that the model and tokenizer are loaded, and if not, return a `503` error.
-- We assume that the model supports `apply_chat_template`, but fallback to passing the prompt directly without chat templating
+- We assume that the model supports `apply_chat_template`, but fall back to passing the prompt directly without chat templating.
-- We encode the text to tokens and call `model.generate()`
+- We encode the text to tokens and call `model.generate()`.
-- Lastly, we gather the outputs, decode the tokens to text and return the response
+- Lastly, we gather the outputs, decode the tokens to text, and return the response.

 ```python
 @app.post("/generate", response_model=GenerateResponse)